 You should also have an assessment of property damage conducted as soon as possible after the accident.
 Do not further damage your property after the accident and make sure that you get everything fixed before using it again.
 For example, do not drive your car after the accident until it has been worked on by a mechanic.

 Finally, do not try to exaggerate your injuries or other losses.
 Be honest and up-front about your damages.

 Gathering Evidence For a St. Louis Truck Accident Lawsuit

 The gathering of evidence in the aftermath of a truck accident is imperative to a future claim.
-While most of the leg work will be done by your St. Louis MO trucking accident attorney, there are a few things that can be done immediately following the accident, if you are able.
-But, calling emergency personnel and seeking medical attention first is more important.
+This is one of the most important steps of the civil lawsuit process.
+While most of the leg work will be done by your St. Louis truck accident lawyer, there are a few things that can be done immediately following the accident, if you are able.

 Document when and how the accident occurred.
 Take pictures of the accident, including any other objects hit such as parking barriers.
 Record the names, licenses, and insurance information of anyone involved.
 Obtain a copy of the police report, along with the names of responding law enforcement officers.

 After discussing your case with a St. Louis trucking accident lawyer, they will begin the process of documenting evidence which will potentially include a number of things.

 - Data from the “black box” installed in every truck